Windows: ssh: Could not resolve hostname: No such host is known

 Windows 11 ssh Could not resolve hostname No such host is known

-The error message “ssh: Could not resolve hostname [name]: No such host is known” or “Name or service not known” shows up when your SSH client on Windows can’t figure out the network address for the hostname you gave it.
-It’s like trying to call someone but their number isn’t in your phone.
+The error “ssh: Could not resolve hostname [name]: No such host is known” or “Name or service not known” shows up when your SSH client on Windows can’t turn the hostname into a network address.
+It’s like trying to call someone who isn’t in your phonebook.

-This usually happens because of a mix-up in the Domain Name System (DNS) resolution, which means the system can’t connect the friendly hostname (like “server.example.com”) to its actual IP address.
-This is a common problem that can happen for lots of reasons, like if you mistyped the hostname or if there’s a bigger issue with the network.
+This issue often starts with a problem in the Domain Name System (DNS) resolution, where the system fails to connect the easy-to-remember hostname (like “server.example.com“) to its IP address.
+This could happen for many different reasons, like a typo in the hostname or other bigger network problems (like the server is simply down).

 Windows ssh Could not resolve hostname Name or service not known